wp-plugins/microblog-poster/readme.txt

 * Upload the contents of the microblogposter folder to your /wp-content/plugins/ folder.
 * Activate the plugin through the 'Plugins' menu in WordPress
 * Settings->MicroblogPoster, Configure your social network accounts.
-* The plugin is ready, it'll automatically cross-posts whenever you publish a new blog post.
+* The plugin is ready, it will automatically cross posts whenever you publish a new blog post.

 **twitter.com accounts**

-Basically your twitter username/password won't suffice in order to post automatic updates, twitter api requires some more steps described below.
+Basically your twitter username and password won't suffice in order to post automatic updates, twitter api requires some more steps described below.
 No worries, it's rather a simple procedure.